g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 For example, create a folder named `css` under `static`, then add `custom.css` into it.

+**Important!
+If you get the following error, either your `custom.css` is missing and this param is enabled, or your CSS cannot start with comments ([see here](https://stackoverflow.com/a/48270432)):**

+>Refused to apply style from 'http://localhost:1313/css/custom.css' because its MIME type ('text/html') is not a supported stylesheet MIME type, and strict MIME checking is enabled.

+Solution: Check that `custom.css` is present.
+Else, minify your CSS, or just make sure it does **not** start with a commented out section (as is wont to happen in development)

 ### customJSBefore = []

 Like `customCSS`, add your custom JS files **before** the theme JS files.